 The queen grows fat beneath my house while drones infest the walls reconnaissance to feed her glut, wood ripped from studs and joists.
 I’ll pay to drill the slab and ruin her pestilential nest.
 How to find the song in this day’s summons?
 I’ve been

 Alison Hawthorne Deming

 Poet and essayist Alison Hawthorne Deming was born in Connecticut in 1946 and received an MFA from Vermont College University.
-She is the author of Rope (Penguin, 2009); Genius Loci (2005); The Monarchs: A Poem Sequence (Louisiana State University Press, 1997); and Science and Other Poems (1994), which was selected by Gerald Stern to receive the 1993 Walt Whitman Award.
+She is the author of Stairway to Heaven (Penguin, 2016), Rope (Penguin, 2009); Genius Loci (2005); The Monarchs: A Poem Sequence (Louisiana State University Press, 1997); and Science and Other Poems (1994), which was selected by Gerald Stern to receive the 1993 Walt Whitman Award.